 Best RFID Wallets for Aussie Travellers

 When travelling, you want something light, secure, and easy to carry.
+For those who prefer a hidden option, our travel money belts are a popular choice for keeping cash and cards completely out of sight.
 Here are solid picks:

 RFID Blocking Travel Money Belt – slim, fits under clothes, perfect for long airport lines.